dgoulet-tor/arti/CONTRIBUTING.md

 license, shall be dual licensed as above, without any additional terms or conditions.

-## Development Environment Setup Tips
+## Setting up your Development Environment

 The following section is **not** an exhaustive guide, and only covers common setup and development tasks.

 **Install dependencies**

+You'll need to have a working Rust environment to build the code, and a working Git installation to fetch the code.

 - [Rust](https://www.rust-lang.org/tools/install) note, for Windows devices
   check the